 Yay!
 Summer is (almost) here!
 But unless you have an au pair to go with you everywhere (in which case I’m super jealous), navigating summer fun with multiples can be…difficult.
 Let’s make it a little easier on ourselves, shall we?
-From a double pool float, to a wagon for multiples (and much more), check out our recommendations for the best summertime gear for your duo or trio.
+From a double pool float, to a wagon for multiples (and much more), check out our recommendations for the best gear and summer toys for your toddler twins.

 At the Pool

 With multiples, pools can be tricky — especially if you’re flying solo.